ConfusedHorse/ngx-fluid/README.md

-# ng-fluid
+# ngx-fluid

-This project is basically [WebGL-Fluid-Simulation](https://github.com/PavelDoGreat/WebGL-Fluid-Simulation) written in TypeScript because I was bored and wanted to understand it.
-This is still work in progress.
+This project is basically [WebGL-Fluid-Simulation](https://github.com/PavelDoGreat/WebGL-Fluid-Simulation) wrapped in a directive for Angular and strongly typed.
+I was bored and wanted to understand it.
+Spoiler: I don't understand a thing.